 A Track Record of Success

-With the release of the White House’s new infrastructure plan, AGC is ramping up its efforts again to push for improved infrastructure funding.
+With the release of the White House’s infrastructure plan, AGC continues ramping up its efforts to push for improved infrastructure funding.
 In addition to working with other industry groups and coalitions, AGC launched its own social media campaign, Americans for Better Infrastructure.
 The campaign has so far connected with over 18,000 supporters in 12 key states – the home for 12 Senators who will be vital to getting an infrastructure bill passed.
 AGC also made a five-day push to get as many members and supporters to push the president to make infrastructure a top priority.
 The effort resulted in over 15,000 Tweets getting sent to the president urging him to keep his infrastructure promise.
 To complement the digital efforts, AGC has hosted media events in key areas to raise public awareness and strategically push state and federal legislators to increase funding for infrastructure.

-Past successes helpful to the industry include:
+Other successes helpful to the industry include:

 - Secured new federal funding for vital water infrastructure projects including waterways, locks and dams, coastal restoration and port facilities

 - Contributed to the defeat of a California ballot initiative to repeal a recent gas tax increase and saved over $50B in infrastructure funding

 - Fought off efforts to impose federally-mandated project labor agreements on over 60 federal projects, a near perfect record during the Obama Administration

 - Helped fund the Texas Builds campaign designed to highlight the many benefits of working in construction, the industry’s strong commitment to safety, and the many career opportunities that exist in the growing state